College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Bilingual-Bicultural Education (MA/MEd)

 Submit an online application, official transcripts, résumé, letters of recommendation, personal statement and a copy of your state teaching license.

-You’ll take two social and cultural foundations courses, nine bilingual bicultural courses, one education elective and complete 100 field experience hours.
+You’ll take two social and cultural foundations courses, nine bilingual bicultural courses and complete 100 field experience hours.

 The Bilingual-Bicultural Education MA/MEd program has graduates in more than 20 states, providing you connections and support across the country.
 Graduates work in traditional school settings as well as virtual classrooms at home and abroad.
 You’ll continue learning from this community of educators long after you’ve earned your degree.